kk94wang/kk94wang.github.io/_pages/about.md

 News
 ======
+* [Jul 2023] Move to Atlanta recently and start my new journey at Georgia Tech.
+Coffee is on me if you are around!
 * [Mar 2023] Check out our new work [Forget-Me-Not: Learning to Forget in Text-to-Image Diffusion Models](https://arxiv.org/abs/2303.17591)!
 * [Feb 2023] Two papers ([Specialist Diffusion](https://openaccess.thecvf.com/content/CVPR2023/papers/Lu_Specialist_Diffusion_Plug-and-Play_Sample-Efficient_Fine-Tuning_of_Text-to-Image_Diffusion_Models_To_CVPR_2023_paper.pdf) & [Image-specific Prompt Learning](https://arxiv.org/abs/2304.03119)) are accepted to CVPR 2023!
 * [Feb 2023] We are welcoming participants to [the 4th Agriculture-Vision Challenge](https://www.agriculture-vision.com/) at CVPR 2023.